-- Size: When text is selected, choose a predefined or custom font size in this submenu to change the size of the selected text. - Other...: Opens the Text Formatting dialog for advanced style selection; see "Styling text and paragraphs" on page 407. - 7pt 72pt: Sets the size of the selected text to the chosen font size. - Style: When text is selected, sets the text style by applying or removing the following attributes: Plain, Bold, Italic, Underline, Strikethrough, Subscript, Superscript, Capitalize, Uppercase, Lowercase, Small-caps.
-This is the same as opening the Text Formating dialog and checking the appropriate style.

-- Color: When text is selected, sets the text color by applying the color attribute to the text.
-The color submenu lists all the colors in the Colors Editor. - Text...: Opens the Text Formatting dialog to modify the current text selection; see "Styling text and paragraphs" on page 407. - Align: When an element is selected, determine how its contents is aligned in the element: Align Left, Align Right, Align Center and Justify. - Paragraph...: Opens the Paragraph Formatting to modify the paragraph where the cursor is located. - Paragraph Format: Displays a list of generic element types that can be used for a text element.
-Selecting one of them converts the element where the cursor is located into the appropriate element (for example for Paragraph, for Heading 3, etc). - Float - Left: Floats the current element to the left using a float:left style. - Right: Floats the current element to the right using a float:right style. - None: Removes any float style applied to the currently selected element. - Box...: Opens the Box Formatting dialog to modify the box where the cursor is located. - Image...: Opens the Image Formatting dialog to modify the image that is currently selected. - Table..: Opens the Table Formatting dialog to modify the table where the cursor is located.
-If the cursor is within a table embedded within another, the innermost table's formatting is the one modified. - Table Cell...: Opens the Table Cell Formatting dialog to modify the cell where the cursor is located. - Hyperlink - Insert...: Creates a hyperlink on the currently selected text or element and opens its properties; see "Hyperlink and mailto link" on page 277. - Edit...: Opens the properties for the currently selected hyperlink; see "Hyperlink and mailto link" on page 277. - Remove: Removes the currently selected hyperlink.
-The text or element that was the hyperlink is not removed.
+- Size: When text is selected, choose a predefined or custom font size in this submenu to change the size of the selected text. - Other...: Opens the Text Formatting dialog for advanced style selection; see "Styling text and paragraphs" on page 471. - 7pt 72pt: Sets the size of the selected text to the chosen font size. - Style: When text is selected, sets the text style by applying or removing the following attributes: Plain, Bold, Italic, Underline, Strikethrough, Subscript, Superscript, Capitalize, Uppercase, Lowercase, Small-caps.
+This is the same as opening the Text Formatting dialog (Format > Text) and checking the appropriate style.
+See "Styling text and paragraphs" on page 471. - Color: When text is selected, sets the text color by applying the color attribute to the text.
+The color submenu lists all the colors in the Colors Editor. - Text...: Opens the Text Formatting dialog to modify the current text selection.
+See "Styling text and paragraphs" on page 471. - Align: When an element is selected, determines how its contents is aligned inside the element.
+Options are Align Left, Align Right, Align Center and Justify. - Paragraph...: Opens the "Paragraph Formatting dialog" on page 575 to modify the paragraph where the cursor is located.
+See "Styling text and paragraphs" on page 471. - Paragraph Format: Displays a list of generic element types that can be used for a text element.
+Selecting one of them converts the element where the cursor is located into the appropriate element (for example for Paragraph, for Heading 3, etc).